MiladMt11/Network-Analysis-of-Nobel-Prize-Laureates/index.md

 Something very interesting that can be combined with a network analysis, is the sentiment analysis of the nodes.
 We of course did that in our project too.
 In order to extract sentiment for the Nobel Laureates (nodes), we need a text that is related with them, that contains some sentiment.
 As the WikiPages that we used previously, are sentiment-neutrally created, we could not use them for sentiment analysis.

+<div style="text-align: center;" markdown="1"> But what kind of text could possibly contain some sentiment for the Laureates? </div>

 <img src="\images\Question-Mark.png" alt="drawing" width="100"/>